naptha/tesseract.js/README.md

 A string specifying the location of the [tesseract.worker.js](./dist/tesseract.worker.js) file, with default value 'https://cdn.rawgit.com/naptha/tesseract.js/8b915dc/dist/tesseract.worker.js'.
 Set this string before calling `Tesseract.recognize` and `Tesseract.detect` if you want Tesseract.js to use a different file.

 ### langPath
 A string specifying the location of the tesseract language files, with default value 'https://cdn.rawgit.com/naptha/tessdata/gh-pages/3.02/'.
-Language file urls are calculated according to the formula `Tesseract.langUrl + lang + '.traineddata.gz'`.
+Language file urls are calculated according to the formula `langPath + langCode + '.traineddata.gz'`.
 Set this string before calling `Tesseract.recognize` and `Tesseract.detect` if you want Tesseract.js to use different language files.

 ## Contributing